simeononsecurity/simeononsecurity.ch/content/guides/how-to-get-hashes-of-files-on-linux/index.en.md

 Replace `file_path` with the path to your file in both commands.

 ## Examples
-Let's delve into specific examples to illustrate the process of obtaining hashes using built-in tools on Linux.
+Let's dig into specific examples to illustrate the process of obtaining hashes using built-in tools on Linux.

 {{< youtube id="3aX9zK88X9M" >}}